Welcome from staff

 We have spent a lot of time and money in redecorating the whole school to promote a calm and relaxing environment.

 In year 3 we are focusing in particularly on emotions and managing them.
-We have learnt techniques such as taking deep breaths, focused feet, meditation, calm places we can go to and various other ideas to help the children to self-regulate when they notice their emotions are beginning to take over them.
+We have learnt techniques such as taking deep breaths, focused feet, meditation, calm places we can go to and various other ideas to help the children to self-regulate when they notice their emotions are beginning to take over.